How it all began...

-Our family have lived and farmed our 38-hectare croft for about 300 years.
+Our family have lived and farmed our small croft for hundreds of years!
 We continue the practices of our ancestors and, in one form or another, we rear:

 - beef cattle